 Embedded Capital sets up 100 million fund

 Even before its first closing, the fund participated in the investment rounds of six companies.
-Among them are Berlin-based payment startup Nelly, corporate credit card company Pliant and Cologne-based payment service provider Bezahl.de.
-The company did not yet publicly disclose some investments.
-Numerous investments are expected to be added in the future.
+These include the payment start-up Nelly from Berlin, the corporate credit card company Pliant and the Cologne-based payment service provider Bezahl.de.
+The company has not yet publicly announced some of its investments.
+Numerous investments are to be added in the future.

 "This first generation of German fintechs laid the foundation for the further development of the European fintech landscape," says Niroumand.
 "Now we are ready to support the new generation of founders with embedded capital."